Nybus-project/Nybus/README.md

 * An engine based on ActiveMQ to be used in conjunction with the ActiveMQ managed service offered by Amazon.
 * An engine based on MassTransit + RabbitMQ: this will make possible the cooperation between applications written in Nybus v1 and those written in Nybus v0.

-### Plugins
+### Execution filters

-Support for plugins will be added in Nybus 1.1.
+Support for execution filters will be added in Nybus 1.1.
 The idea is to have the possibility to intercept the handlers' execution so to minimize the risk of cross-cutting concerns to pollute the handlers.

-Two concrete examples of plugins could be the integration with services like AWS CloudWatch and AWS X-Ray to properly push metrics and traces.
+Two concrete examples of execution filters could be the integration with services like AWS CloudWatch and AWS X-Ray to properly push metrics and traces.

 ### Templates

-Once few patterns of usage will be established, it would be conveniente for the developers to create a new Nybus application by simply typing `dotnet new nybus` in their console of choice.
+Once few patterns of usage will be established, it would be convenient for the developers to create a new Nybus application by simply typing `dotnet new nybus` in their console of choice.

 ## Previous versions